|

 Relativity visualized

-When light passes close to a black hole,
+When light passes close to a black hole, it is deflected from its original direction.

 The grey disk marks the region inside the event horizon.
 From here, neither light nor matter can escape to the outside.